Costa Rica Volcanoes & Rainforests Trip Costa Rica

 10 Days from £2720pp

-Featuring baron volcanic peaks, mysterious cloud forests, tropical rainforests, and golden sandy beaches, students will be amazed at the variety of landscapes and climatic zones that Costa Rica has to offer.
+Featuring baron volcanic peaks, mysterious cloud forests, tropical rainforests, and golden sandy beaches, students will be amazed at Costa Rica's variety of landscapes and climatic zones.

 What's included